You’ve probably heard so many times that email marketing is still the best email marketing channel because of its ROI and many other reasons as well.

-Before final decision about the subject line, I strongly suggest checking it with CoSchedule’s Headline Analyzer.
-Let’s imagine that you’re sending 15% of discount to your subscribers, with the following subject line:
+Before the final decision about the subject line, I strongly suggest checking it with CoSchedule’s Headline Analyzer.
+Let’s imagine that you’re sending a 15% of discount to your subscribers, with the following subject line:

 I got the B+ with a recommendation to improve the balance.
-I could do that with importing an uncommon word since I have none in the subject line.
+I could do that by importing an uncommon word since I have none in the subject line.

-In this case, it’s very important to have 15% Discount visible, because more than 60% of emails are opened on mobile devices and there is a risk that in longer subject lines important parts may not be seen.
+In this case, it’s important to have a 15% Discount visible.
+More than 60% of emails are opened on mobile devices.
+There is a risk that, in longer subject lines, important parts may not be seen.

 Positive sentiment is exactly what to achieve, so I’m pretty satisfied with my subject line.